 He got the most playing time in 1993 and 1994, getting around 300 at-bats in those two seasons with the San Diego Padres as the fourth outfielder and occasional first baseman.
 In 1995, his last year in major league baseball, he was struggling with the death of his partner and not being able to tell people about it.

 In 1999 Bean acknowledged his homosexuality in a New York Times article.
 Afterwards, some players stated that they were OK with it, while others said they would not want a gay teammate.
-Since Bean was a likeable guy, his former manager Jim Riggleman said "he was such a good guy that I think it would have been all right on the club."
+Since Bean was a likable guy, his former manager Jim Riggleman said: "he was such a good guy that I think it would have been all right on the club."

 He and his current partner live in Miami Beach, FL and develop properties.
 A film about his life aired on the Showtime cable channel.
 A charismatic and sincere speaker, Bean has been an active member of the Human Rights Campaign and has spent much of his time speaking to university campuses in an attempt to make athletics a safer place for gay athletes.
 At the 2014 All-Star Game, Commissioner Bud Selig named him the first Major League Baseball "Ambassador for Inclusion", a job that includes providing training and guidance on diversity issues linked to sexual orientation.
 A year earlier, MLB had issued its first policy explicitly prohibiting players from harassing and discriminating against others players based on their sexual orientation.
 On February 10, 2015, the MLB Network aired a documentary entitled: MLB Network Presents: Billy Bean about his life story, starting from his childhood, his decision to leave professional baseball to his current work in promoting inclusion and diversity in sports.
 In his role as Ambassador for inclusion, he helped with minor leaguer David Denson make his decision to come out as the first openly gay player in organized baseball in August 2015.
 In December of 2015, he was named the "Male Hero of the Year" by Outsports, a web site that defends acceptance of the LGBT community in sports.